sammy-boii/Progress/react-app/notes.md

 &nbsp;

-###  <span style = 'color: purple'>  UseEffect </span>
+###  UseEffect

-#### The UseEffect hook is used to handle effects that occur as a result of component rendering, such as fetching data from an API, subscribing to event listeners, updating the document title, or performing any other actions that need to be executed after the component has rendered.
+ The UseEffect hook is used to handle effects that occur as a result of component rendering, such as fetching data from an API, subscribing to event listeners, updating the document title, or performing any other actions that need to be executed after the component has rendered.

-#### The parameters are a callback function which is the task it'll perform after the rendering and second optional argument is a dependency list which species the dependencies of the effect. '[]' means the effect will run only once after the initial render.
+ The parameters are a callback function which is the task it'll perform after the rendering and second optional argument is a dependency list which species the dependencies of the effect. '[]' means the effect will run only once after the initial render.

 ```js